jessicabains/jessicabains.github.io/index.md

 ### **Code Review Link**
 ### Project 1: Software Engineering and Design

+The artifact I chose for the software engineering and design category is from the course CS 230- Operating Platforms.
+I created this artifact the summer term of 2023.
+This artifact illustrates my ability to design, convert to different languages, and potentially build a web-based, multi-platform version of the existing Android game "Draw It or Lose It”.
+It emphasizes core operating system concepts such as client-server architecture, storage, memory management, and distributed systems to ensure the game is accessible and scalable across various devices (Windows, macOS, Linux), utilizing web technologies (HTML/CSS/JS) and databases.

+I chose this artifact to display the skills and knowledge on my ePortfolio.
+The knowledge and skills gained from this course are useful for a cybersecurity professional, as they offer a fundamental understanding of how computer systems operate, and the ability to read and write in python, which is crucial for recognizing system vulnerabilities and developing secure systems.
+I enhanced my project by illustrating a thorough grasp of essential OS concepts, aligning with the project objectives, converting java code to python, and documenting my decisions clearer.
+The course outcomes that I’ve planned to meet with this enhancement has been bet.
+The project remains the same as before, but now implemented in Python, and improved readability, efficiency and maintainability.

+Throughout the enhancement of converting my artifact from Java to Python, I was able to learn the fundamental differences in syntax and structure between the two languages.
+I observed that Python requires  fewer lines of code, eliminating mandatory class wrappers, semicolon and curly braces, and how different languages impact the development speed.

 <code> See the artifact code <a href = "https://github.com/jessicabains/jessicabains.github.io/blob/main/EnhancementOneSoftware%20DesignEngineering.zip" >here</a>.</code>